the dangers of bones for dogs

 I am often asked about the safety of giving bones to dogs, as we all know that dogs love to chew on, hide and play with bones of all sorts.
 Whether it’s a leftover rib, ham bone or a leg from your Thanksgiving turkey, my answer is always the same – cooked animal bones are not safe for your dog!

-Bones can cause a variety of medical emergencies, including the following examples of real cases I have seen:
+Bones can cause a variety of medical emergencies including:

 Broken teeth: This is very common.
 Dogs love chewing on bones, but some bones are so hard that they often cause fractures of the molars and, more commonly, premolars.
 Broken teeth, as you can imagine, are very painful and will require dental surgery or extraction to resolve.